Mallard

 The female lays 8 to 13 creamy white to greenish-buff spotless eggs, on alternate days.
 Incubation takes 27 to 28 days and fledging takes 50 to 60 days.
 The ducklings are precocial and fully capable of swimming as soon as they hatch.

-The mallard is considered to be a species of least concern by the International Union for Conservation of Nature (IUCN).
-Unlike many waterfowl, mallards are considered an invasive species in some regions.
-It is a very adaptable species, being able to live and even thrive in urban areas which may have supported more localised, sensitive species of waterfowl before development.
 The non-migratory mallard interbreeds with indigenous wild ducks of closely related species through genetic pollution by producing fertile offspring.
 Complete hybridisation of various species of wild duck gene pools could result in the extinction of many indigenous waterfowl.
 This species is the main ancestor of most breeds of domestic duck, and its naturally evolved wild gene pool has been genetically polluted by the domestic and feral mallard populations.

+The mallard is considered to be a species of least concern by the International Union for Conservation of Nature (IUCN), and, unlike many waterfowl, are considered an invasive species in some regions.
+It is a very adaptable species, being able to live and even thrive in urban areas which may have supported more localised, sensitive species of waterfowl before development.

 Taxonomy and evolutionary history

 The mallard was one of the many bird species originally described in the 1758 10th edition of Systema Naturae by Carl Linnaeus.
 He gave it two binomial names: Anas platyrhynchos and Anas boschas.
 The latter was generally preferred until 1906 when Einar Lönnberg established that A. platyrhynchos had priority, as it appeared on an earlier page in the text.
 The scientific name comes from Latin Anas, "duck" and Ancient Greek πλατυρυγχος, platyrhynchus, "broad-billed" (from πλατύς, platys, "broad" and ρυγχός, rhunkhos, "bill").
 The genome of Anas platyrhynchos was sequenced in 2013.

 The name mallard originally referred to any wild drake, and it is sometimes still used this way.
 It was derived from the Old French malart or mallart for "wild drake" although its true derivation is unclear.
 It may be related to, or at least influenced by, an Old High German masculine proper name Madelhart, clues lying in the alternative English forms "maudelard" and "mawdelard".
 Masle (male) has also been proposed as an influence.

 Mallards frequently interbreed with their closest relatives in the genus Anas, such as the American black duck, and also with species more distantly related, such as the northern pintail, leading to various hybrids that may be fully fertile.
-This is quite unusual among such different species, and is apparently because the mallard evolved very rapidly and recently, during the Late Pleistocene.
-The distinct lineages of this radiation are usually kept separate due to non-overlapping ranges and behavioural cues, but have not yet reached the point where they are fully genetically incompatible.
-Mallards and their domestic conspecifics are also fully interfertile.
+The mallard has hybridised with more than 40 species in the wild, and an additional 20 species in captivity, though fertile hybrids typically have two Anas parents.
+Mallards and their domestic conspecifics are fully interfertile; many wild mallard populations in North America contain significant amounts of domestic mallard DNA.